alibabacloud-howto/microservices/README.md

     }
     ```

-    It describes we use a Security Group, a SSH key pair, a ECS, and an EIP.
+    It describes we use a Security Group, a SSH key pair, an ECS, and an EIP.
 Also, change the RDS whitelist.

 2. Create files used by Terraform provisioner